 So there you have it, my full review of Freshly!
-I am so excited that you stuck with me during this process.
+I'm so excited that you stuck with me during this process.
 I hope that you got something out of this as you decide on whether you want to try Freshly for a few weeks or not.
-I think that it's worth a couple week's investigation into the dishes at least.
+I think that it's worth a couple of week's investigation into the dishes at least.

-Want to save $40 on Freshly ($20 off your first two orders)?
-Use my referral link to save money.
+Want to save $60 across your first four boxes with Freshly?
+Use my affiliate link to save money.

 My top three favorite dishes from this experience were:

 - Three-Bean Ancho Turkey Chili With Cheese (you can get it without cheese btw.)

 - BBQ Pulled Pork With Squash Cakes & Carrots

 - Cod Cakes With Spicy Chipotle Sauce & Succotash

 I am so glad you took this journey with me, and I hope that you decide to check out Freshly.